Yeh Mohabbat Hai

 Yeh Mohabbat Hai is a 2002 Indian Hindi-language action film directed by Umesh Mehra, starring Rahul Bhat, Johnny Lever, Parikshit Sahni, Akanksha Malhotra, Mohnish Behl, Gulshan Grover, Arbaaz Khan, Nasir Khan and Danny Denzongpa.

 Plot

-Yeh Mohabbat Hai revolves around Chand & Shaheen, who are lovers from childhood.
-But her brother Shaukat (Mohnish Behl) is opposite from them.
+Yeh Mohabbat Hai revolves around Chand and Shaheen, who have been lovers since childhood.
+But her brother Shaukat is opposite from them.
 Chand gathers his team to play a cricket game.
-Due to his naivety, he gets trapped in terrorists links of Abdul Jameel (Arbaaz Khan).
-Police Inspector Chauthe (Sadashiv Amrapurkar) claims that he has sufficient evidence to convict Chand.
-Shaheen believes that Chand is innocent and till he doesn't prove his innocence, she will not marry him.
-So with the help of his friends Jaggi, Raj and Gullu, they set out to prove his innocence.
+Due to his naivety, he gets trapped in the terrorist links of Abdul Jameel.
+Police Inspector Chauthe claims that he has sufficient evidence to convict Chand.
+Shaheen believes that Chand is innocent, and till he proves his innocence, she will not marry him.
+So with the help of his friends Jaggi, Raj, and Gullu, they set out to prove his innocence.